Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 Ryoko: Ah, OK, yeah, that’s great advice.
 I’ve never thought about it like that, but right, right.

 Nelson: I mean, as I said, most of my experience has been with international companies, but I did have experience with some Japanese companies as an intern and with my first company in Japan.
-They were very traditional Japanese companies, and I am glad that I lived through that.
+They were very traditional Japanese companies, and I am glad I lived through that.

 Ryoko: OK 😊